seeker89/redis-reliability/README.md

 To show the stale reads from replicas, we're going to simulate 100 clients, each making a 1000 operations.

-We'll start `writer` goroutines which will write to a key, and corresponding `reader` goroutines that will read it as soon as the writer got acknoledgement, and compare the values.
+We'll start `writer` goroutines which will write to a key, and corresponding `reader` goroutines that will read it as soon as the writer got acknowledgement, and compare the values.

 My choice of Go to write the examples should now become clearer.